My Father always read exciting books to me as a child. Seeing a child's eyes light up, from taking a journey through a book is rewarding.

 - Once upon a time in a little town called Miracle Town, there lived a little girl by, the name of Susie Hall.
 She lived with her Mother and Father, and a big shaggy dog, named Cramer.

-- Susie was a happy little nine year old girl.
+- Susie was a happy precocious, intelligent, nine year old little girl.
 Who loved to draw pictures, for her mother to post on the fridge?
 Becky Hall called them, "Susie's Refrigerator Master Pieces," She also had a passion for ice cream, homemade made chocolate chip cookies, and running, and playing, outside with her best friend, Cramer.

 - Christmas was her favorite time of the year.
 And It was only two weeks away; and the anticipation of its arrival was felt in the air.
 There was hustling, and bustling going on, as joyful Christmas Carols were being song for all to hear.